 1992 Al Pacino and Charles Cioffi star in Chinese Coffee at the Circle in the Square Theatre.
 Arvin Brown directs the Ira Lewis play about a failed writer who uses his almost equally disappointed photographer friend as the inspiration for his latest novel.
 To help the struggling Circle in the Square, Pacino and the creatives agree to work for union scale, and free tickets are not given to Tony voters.

-1999 Shear Madness, the longest-running show in the history of Washington, D.C.'s Kennedy Center, celebrates its 5,000th performance today.
-The improvisational murder-mystery opened for a 12-week run Aug.
-12, 1987 and has been playing ever since.
+1999 Shear Madness, the longest-running show in the history of Washington, D.C.'s Kennedy Center, celebrates its 5,000th performance.
+The improvisational murder-mystery opened for a 12-week run August 12, 1987 and has been playing ever since.

-2013 Jonathan Tolins' one-man comedy Buyer & Cellar, starring Michael Urie as a struggling Los Angeles actor who finds himself working in Barbra Streisand's basement, opens at the Barrow Street Theatre.
-Originally announced as a limited ten-week engagement, it will run for over a year.
+2013 Jonathan Tolins' comedy Buyer & Cellar, starring Michael Urie as a struggling Los Angeles actor who finds himself working in Barbra Streisand's basement, opens at the Barrow Street Theatre.
+Originally announced as a limited ten-week engagement, it runs for over a year.

 2014 Eli Wallach, who had one of the most far-ranging and long-lived acting careers of his era and was one of the last exemplars of a post-WWII generation of American actors who brought the earnest and hard-hitting style of Method acting to stage and screen, dies at age 98.
 Wallach won a Tony Award for his performance as Alvaro Mangiacavallo in Tennessee Williams' The Rose Tattoo.
 Some of the other highlights of his long career on Broadway were the original productions of Tennessee Williams' Camino Real and John Patrick's The Teahouse of the August Moon, and the U.S. premiere of Eugene Ionesco's Rhinoceros.